jeffboody/libvkk/core/readme.md

 -------

-Buffers objects may be created by the app for uniform buffers, vertex buffers and index arrays.
+Buffers objects may be created by the app for uniform buffers, vertex buffers, index arrays and storage buffers.

 The vkk\_buffer\_new() and vkk\_buffer\_delete() functions
 can be used to create/destroy buffer objects.